ts0yu/dragon/README.md

 ## dragon

-dragon is a low-level systems programming language.
+dragon is a low-level EVM language optimized for writing highly mathematical code.